 "It helped me in my Geography and English as I normally get stuck in the writing.
 When we do stories it allows me to set up my ideas first.
 If I make a mistake I can just move the blocks before writing it out."
 Woody, Year 7, The Maltings Academy.

-New concepts are easier to understand if we can break them down into smaller parts.
-What results have we seen so far?
+Understanding a new concept is easier to grasp if we break it down into smaller parts and figure out how it all fits together.
+What outcomes have we seen so far?

 Using miniature whiteboards and blocks means learners can continuously edit their work.

 Learners go beyond surface level details and explore deeper structures and patterns.